dulimarta/spherical-easel/README.md

 # Spherical Geometry

+The app consists of two major components:

+1. VueJS front end (under the subdirectory `src`)
+2. ExpressJS and Socket.io backend (under the subdirectory `backend`)

 ## Prerequisite for Building/Compiling the app

 1. Download and install [NodeJS](https://nodejs.org/en/download/).
 Verify that `node` and `npm` are installed correctly by typing